-Your strategy should be fixed.
+Your social media plan should not be fixed.
 Modify it often as required.
 Every time you run through the insights and data, drop the tactics that aren’t serving you well, evaluate what kind of posts are getting maximum engagement and what type needs more work, experiment with new innovative ideas.
 Never hesitate to try something unconventional.
 People love new and original ideas.
 Brainstorm, sit with your team, use surveys, run quizzes, discuss with your existing customers but experiment with new tactics more often.

 Over to You